otaviobonder-deel/maze-genetic-algorithm/readme.md

 ## How to run this program

 To run this program you must have python 3 installed.
-Then you need the numpy dependence.
+Then you need the numpy dependency.
 You can install the required dependencies using:

 `pip3 install -r requirements.txt`